“You need not be a Christian to build house, feed the hungry, or heal the sick. There is only one thing the world cannot do. It cannot offer grace.”

-The recent challenge was when our 15 year old got into some legal trouble and decided that running away would be the answer to his problems.
+The recent challenge was when our 15 year old got into some trouble and decided that running away would be the answer to his problems.

 Obviously, it’s a nightmare not knowing where your child is; wondering if they are safe.